tboegner/osm-taglib/Generator/Readme.md

 ### Aggregation
 The aggregation is highly modular and done by multiple implementations of the `TagAggregatorStrategy` interface.
 The first intention was to aggregate keys and values by the TagInfo REST interface in combination with smart filters.
 This resulted in complicated, hard maintainable threshold logic executing many REST calls.
-These attempts resulted in many aggregators which are currently unused.
+These attempts lead to many aggregators which are currently unused.
 Currently the relevant keys are aggregated by multiple csv-files (separated by osm-feature-sections in wiki) by the `FileKeySetNoValuesAggregator`.
-**TODO: describe value aggregation**
+For the sections 'Primary' and 'Property' the known values are determined via the rest interface.
+The acceptance criteria are that a value is mentioned in wiki and has a minimum percentage of occurrence with its key.
+The sections 'Address', 'Name' and 'Annotation' are expected to have no known distinct values, therefore no value detection is done.
+The Values for keys from the 'Whitelist' don't have to be in wiki, they can qualify by high percentage of occurrence.

 ### Interpretation
 The data collected from the aggregation step are processed and checked for plausibility.
 This step is done for each